 At the Bolsa Palace, built in the 19th century in a neoclassical style and classified as a UNESCO World Heritage Site, the “Pátio das Nações” or the Arab Hall is the main attraction, with decorative stucco with inlaid floors and inlaid coats and heraldic representations with sculptures and oil screens

 After visiting these and other places on our tour, we will go to Gaia, crossing the mythical D. Luiz I Bridge, where a boat trip with an approximate duration of 50 minutes may be a good option, in Gaia the visit to a Wine Cellar where Port wine “ages” so it can be taken and tasted all over the world.

 At the Serra do Pilar Monastery we will find the best view of Porto, which with its unusual shape, circular plan, is a replica of the church of Santa Maria Redonda, in Rome.

 Braga and Guimaraes

 Then we will visit Braga, the city of archbishops, where we will find traces of various civilizations on the walls and facades of their buildings.
-At the Cathedral the cross used in the first mass celebrated in Brazil is kept, admire its magnificent pipe organs, visit the high choir and the death chapels of some Bracarese archbishops where we will find the tombs of the parents of the first king of Portugal (D. Afonso Henriques).
+At the 12th Century Cathedral, the cross used in the first mass celebrated in Brazil is kept, admire its magnificent pipe organs, visit the high choir and the death chapels of some Bracarese archbishops where we will find the tombs of the parents of the first king of Portugal (D. Afonso Henriques).

 Other attractions of the city such as the Paço Episcopal with its gardens called Santa Barbara, the Largo and the Church of the Cross and finally the Praça da Republica where the pulse of this vibrant city, more than a religious or tourist spot, is felt, are part of of the life of Braga.